Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 Weight Gain from PTSD Medications

-Many medications prescribed for PTSD management, including antidepressants, can cause weight gain in veterans.
+Many medications prescribed for PTSD management, including antidepressants and antipsychotic medications, can cause weight gain in veterans.
 Excess weight is a significant risk factor for obstructive sleep apnea because it increases pressure on the airway.

 Sleep Fragmentation and Insomnia